tan-through clothes and swimwear for a whole body tan

 Type VI Deeply pigmented dark brown or black, never burns, becomes intensely dark bronze Almost no risk of burns, tans intensely

-See also Tanning Tips For A Streak-Free Sunless Tan
+See also Top Tanning Oils And Lotions For A Deep Tan

 Understand your skin type to tailor your tanning approach for optimal results.